 History of Farleigh Hungerford Castle

-Begun in the late 14th century, Farleigh Hungerford Castle was for 300 years the home of the Hungerford family.
-Its history is inextricably linked with that of the family, which after distinguished beginnings suffered a series of disasters and scandals – some of which took place within the castle walls.
-Eventually the castle was sold in 1686 to repay debts, and was then plundered for building materials.
-A ‘romantic ruin’ since the 1730s, it retains two of its corner towers and parts of its outer courtyard defences.
-Within the outer court is a well-preserved chapel outstanding for its 13th-century wall-paintings, family monuments and collection of unusual anthropoid (human-shaped) lead coffins.
+Begun in the late 14th century, Farleigh Hungerford Castle was for 300 years the home of the Hungerfords, a family that after distinguished beginnings suffered a series of disasters and scandals – some of which took place within the castle walls.
+A ‘romantic ruin’ since the 1730s, it retains two of its corner towers, parts of its outer courtyard defences and a well-preserved chapel with outstanding 13th-century wall-paintings, family monuments and collection of unusual anthropoid (human-shaped) lead coffins.

 The first castle at Farleigh Hungerford